 FDA campaign takes aim at chewing tobacco use by rural teens

-WASHINGTON (AP) — Government health officials will team up with minor league baseball as part of a new $36 million campaign to discourage rural teenagers from using chewing tobacco.
+WASHINGTON (AP) — Government health officials will team up with minor league baseball as part of a new campaign to discourage rural teenagers from using chewing tobacco.

-Baseball stadiums will feature the campaign's central message this summer — "smokeless doesn't mean harmless" — via advertising and promotions with players.
-Ads will also run on local television, radio and online in 35 markets across the U.S., including cities in Michigan, Montana, South Carolina and Tennessee.
+Baseball stadiums will feature the campaign's central message this summer, "smokeless doesn't mean harmless," via advertising and promotions with players.

 The Food and Drug Administration says its latest effort targets white, rural males who are more likely to use dip, chew and other smokeless tobacco products.
-Roughly 32 percent of rural males ages 12 to 17, or roughly 629,000 Americans, are at-risk for using chewing tobacco, according to the agency.
+More than 31 percent of rural males ages 12 to 17, or roughly 629,000 Americans, are at-risk for using chewing tobacco, according to the agency.

-Zeller, who oversaw the anti-tobacco "Truth" campaign while working at the nonprofit American Legacy Foundation in the early 2000s, said many young people don't understand the health effects of smokeless tobacco.
-The new campaign is the first FDA effort to focus on those risks, including gum disease, tooth loss and multiple forms of cancer.
-The FDA is reaching out to Major League Baseball on similar collaborations, agency officials said.
+Zeller, who oversaw the anti-tobacco "Truth" campaign while working at the nonprofit American Legacy Foundation in the early 2000s, says many young people don't understand the health effects of smokeless tobacco.
+The new campaign is the first FDA effort to focus on those health risks, including gum disease, tooth loss and multiple forms of cancer.

 The government effort comes as leading tobacco companies increase their focus on snuff, chewing tobacco and electronic cigarettes amid tax hikes, smoking bans, health concerns and social stigma that continue to erode cigarette sales.

-Tobacco companies are footing the bill for the campaigns through fees charged by the FDA under a 2009 law that created the agency's tobacco center.
+The FDA gained authority to regulate certain aspects of the tobacco industry under a 2009 law that created the agency's tobacco center.
 Among other powers, the FDA can restrict marketing of tobacco products to young people and gives the agency authority to evaluate the health risks of new tobacco products before they launch.